lambdapioneer/attestable-builds/walkthrough.md

 2. Create a new security group with the following settings:
     - Give it a name (e.g., artifact-eval)
     - Add a description (e.g., Allow SSH and GitHub hooks)
-    - Add a new Inbound rules (Custom TCP; Port range: 22; Source: "My IP" (note: if you have a dynamic IP then you have to change the security group everytime your ISP updates your IP))
+    - Add a new Inbound rules (Custom TCP; Port range: 22; Source: "My IP"); note: if you have a dynamic IP then you have to change the security group everytime your ISP updates your IP...
     - Add another Inbound rule (Custom TCP; Port range: 8000; Source: Anywhere-IPv4)

 ### Create the Amazon EC2 instance